Skip to content

 Using coverage, finding doctors, and getting rides

 After approval, watch your mail and online account.
-You may get a MO HealthNet card, a managed care plan card, and plan instructions.
+You may get a MO HealthNet ID card, a managed care plan card, and plan instructions.
 Keep these together and bring them to appointments and pharmacies.

 Call your plan before a new appointment to confirm the provider is in network.
 If you need a specialist, ask whether you need a referral.
 If a medicine is denied at the pharmacy, ask the pharmacist what rejection message they see, then call your plan or provider while you are still there if possible.